 Through tutorials, assemblies, workshops and acts of collective worship, LVS Life Learning sessions and 'Circle Time', the School delivers the message that bullying is not a normal part of life and should not be allowed to flourish.
-All pupils should be aware of what the sanctions are for bullying, including exclusion in cases of severe or persistent bullying, in accordance with the School's Exclusions Policy.
+All pupils should be aware of what the sanctions are for bullying, including exclusion, in accordance with the School's Exclusions Policy.
 All pupils are encouraged to speak with members of staff immediately if they feel bullying is occurring, either as victim, witness, or perpetrator.